Open

 Most cases of child sexual violence in Ireland are perpetrated by a family member.
 Yet, only 4% of cases reported to gardaí are prosecuted.

 Almost 12,000 cases involving guardianship, custody and access are processed by the Family Court Services annually, with many carrying allegations of sexual and domestic violence.
-Yet, according to a report by a Joint Oireachtas Committee, there is no gathering of data and no statistics regarding the number of cases that include such allegations.
+Despite this, there is no gathering of data and no statistics regarding the number of cases that include such allegations.

 In 2019, the government rapporteur on child protection said there was a distinct lack of provision in Ireland for children to be heard.
-We want to find out if anything has been done by the court system to improve this.
+We will find out if anything has been done by the court system to improve this.

-The Government is currently in the process of modernising family justice.
-We want to speak to people who have gone through the system to find out what needs to change.
+The government is currently in the process of modernising family justice.
+Our reporters will speak to experts who understand the system, as well as people who have gone through it, to find out what needs to change.

 Other Proposals